19hours/sg-statutes/Acts/Estate Agents Act.md

 (d) may provide for penalties not exceeding a fine of $25,000 or imprisonment for a term not exceeding 12 months or both for each offence and, in the case of a continuing offence, a further penalty not exceeding a fine of $1,000 for that offence for every day or part thereof during which the offence continues after conviction.

-### Consequential amendments to other written laws
+### Amendment of references in written law or other documents to estate agents

 73\.
-The provisions of the Acts specified in the first column of the Third Schedule are amended in the manner set out in the second column thereof.

-### Amendment of references in written law or other documents to estate agents

-74\.
 Any reference to a “house agent” within the meaning of the Appraisers and House Agents Act (Cap.
-16) in any written law (not mentioned in the Third Schedule) or any document shall be construed as a reference to an “estate agent” within the meaning of this Act.
+16) (in force before 22nd October 2010) in any written law or any document shall be construed as a reference to an “estate agent” within the meaning of this Act.

+[74

 ### Saving and transitional provisions

-75\.—(1) Notwithstanding the provisions of this Act, any person who, immediately before the commencement of section 28 is the holder of a valid house agent’s licence under the Appraisers and House Agents Act shall be deemed to have applied for and be licensed as an estate agent under this Act, for the remainder of the duration of the licence issued under the Appraisers and House Agents Act.
+74\.—(1) Notwithstanding the provisions of this Act, any person who, immediately before 22nd October 2010 is the holder of a valid house agent’s licence under the Appraisers and House Agents Act (Cap.
+16) shall be deemed to have applied for and be licensed as an estate agent under this Act, for the remainder of the duration of the licence issued under the Appraisers and House Agents Act.

 (2) Subsection (1) does not apply to any person who is exempted from having to take out a licence as a house agent by section 9 of the Appraisers and House Agents Act.

-(3) Any application for a house agent’s licence under the Appraisers and House Agents Act before the appointed day which application was not dealt with before that date shall lapse.
+(3) Any application for a house agent’s licence under the Appraisers and House Agents Act before 22nd October 2010 which application was not dealt with before that date shall lapse.

-(4) For a period of 2 years after the commencement of this section, the Minister may, by rules, prescribe such provisions of a savings or transitional nature consequent on the enactment of any provision of this Act as he may consider necessary or expedient.
+(4) For a period of 2 years after 22nd October 2010, the Minister may, by rules, prescribe such provisions of a savings or transitional nature consequent on the enactment of any provision of this Act as he may consider necessary or expedient.

+[75

 FIRST SCHEDULE

 Sections 8 and 71

-Constitution and Proceedings of Council
+Constitution and proceedings of Council

 Appointment of President and members